SteelCompendium/data-rules-md-dse/Chapters/Combat.md

 A creature can't move diagonally when doing so would involve passing through the corner of a wall or some other object that completely fills the corner between the creature's space and the space they are moving to.
 This rule applies only to moving past objects, not moving past other creatures.

-###### Cut Corners

-The tactician moves 3 squares to exit the building without cutting corners.
-The war dog eviscerite can't move around the side of the building in just 2 squares of movement, since they'd have to cut a corner to do so.

 #### Shifting

 Shifting is a careful form of movement that allows a creature to move safely past dangerous foes.
 Certain abilities, features, and other rules allow you to shift a specific number of squares, sometimes up to your speed.
 Whenever you shift, creatures can't make opportunity attacks against you triggered by that movement (see [Opportunity Attacks](#page-289-4) later in this chapter).